Hvshah1991/RxScan/README.md

 APIs/Web:
 - National Library of Medicine: Clinical Table Search Service This API provides access to the RxTerms Display_Name field, and provides the associated list of strengths and forms as a pre-built list for each drug: https://clinicaltables.nlm.nih.gov/apidoc/rxterms/v3/doc.html#params

+## Back-End Start-Up
+* You will need to also start the server of repo: https://github.com/Hvshah1991/RxScan-API

+* Install nodemon and in your terminal: npx nodemon index.js - this will start the server

+* Also, don't forget to set the .env file per your convenience.
+Choose the port of your preference.

+* The back-end server should be running for it to communicate with Google's Vision API.

 ## Help